driesvints/dotfiles/readme.md

 ### Installing macOS cleanly

-After going to our checklist above and making sure we backed everything up, we're going to cleanly install macOS with the latest release.
+After going to our checklist above and making sure you backed everything up, we're going to cleanly install macOS with the latest release.
 Follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS.

 ### Setting up your Mac